Price Action Forex Trading

 Trading price action does not mean that other tools must be abandoned, rather it means that price changes are the most important factor in decision making, by gauging the battle between bulls and bears.

 Where does that confirmation come from?
-It comes from the reaction of price at that level, there are different ways that a trader may use to determine this such as tape reading or the use of candlesticks.
+It comes from the markets reaction at that level, there are different ways that a trader may use to determine this such as tape reading or the use of candlesticks.

 Candlesticks are the easiest to use, the most common but are also extremely effective because these charts show all the relevant price points (high, low, open and close).
 Read our in depth article to learn more about candlesticks.